stex0121/ASCII-ART/README.md

-Jack is the blow little skinny on 100% of screen but on 110% full king is done change font on 9 px :) enyoj:) on internet you cannot find bearded king and bearded jack enjoy :)
+Jack is the blow little skinny on 100% of screen but on 110% full king is done change font on 9 px :) enyoj:) on internet you cannot find moustache king and moustache jack enjoy :)